computorg/template-computo-R/README.md

 Write your notebook as usual, [as demonstrated in the `template-computo-R.qmd` sample](https://computorg.github.io/template-computo-R/).

-**Note**: _Make sure that you are able to build your manuscript as a standalone notebook on your system before proceeding to the next step._
+**Note**: _Make sure that you are able to build your manuscript as a standard notebook on your system before proceeding to the next step._

 ### Step 3: setup dependencies with `renv`